 Research into the effectiveness of CBD oil for pain management

 Marijuana has been used in pain management for over 4,000 years, but it is only recently that research has looked at the specific compounds responsible for pain relief.
 Research began with rats, with studies finding that CBD can reduce pain responses to surgical incisions and lessen sciatic nerve pain.
 Several studies have now also focused on humans, with researchers repeatedly finding that a combination of THC and CBD can treat the pain associated with arthritis and multiple sclerosis.
 The oral spray, Sativex, has consequently received approval for the treatment of multiple sclerosis in several countries, and in a small sample study of its effectiveness, participants reported improvements in muscle spasms, walking and pain reduction.
 However, there was no control group, so more research would be needed to confirm the results.
+It is important to note that Sativex contains a mixture of THC and CBD and should not be confused with bulk kratom extract, which is an entirely different substance.

 Research is still limited